Up to the Phylogenetics main page

 What to turn in

 Choose Knit to HTML from the Knit dropdown at the top of your BAMM.Rmd window.
 This will generate a BAMM.html file in your directory.
-Please send that file to Zach for your lab participation points for today.
-Also send Zach the final plot with the heatmap for your single best shift senario.
+Please send that file, along with your answers to the :thinking: questions, to Analisa for your lab points for today.